AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 void PI_getstruct(PWord *, int *, PWord);
 void PI_getargn(PWord *, int *, PWord, int);
 ```
-PI_getstruct() returns the specified structure’s functor and arity.
+PI_getstruct() returns the specified structure's functor and arity.
 This function takes the following three arguments:
 * The first argument is the address of a variable which will be used to hold the
-*tructure’s functor.
+*tructure's functor.
 The returned functor will be of type PI_SYM.
 * The second argument is the address of a variable which will be used to hold
 the arity of the structure.
 The arity will be of type PI_INT.
 * The third argument is the value of the structure which you want information